electronics-and-drives/SKILLFFI/README.md

 FFI up and running
 ```

+If it doesn't, it's probably due to a wrong path in ```FFIPATH```.

-To load a shared library either the complete and absolute path must be provided
+To load a shared library either, the complete and absolute path must be provided
 or it has to be located in the LD\_LIBRARY\_PATH environment variable.

 Loading the C math library is accomplished like so: